by Myrah and Team AYEINA

 - Carbs are known for their ability to boost serotonin in the brain.
 Hence, you should eat carbs to lift your mood if you have the winter blues or just feel depressed for no reason.

-- Make sure to eat protein-rich, low-fat foods like fish as such foods energize your brain, whereas sugary foods should be avoided as they dull your mental processes.
+- Make sure to eat protein-rich, low-fat foods like fish (see: Is octopus halal?) as such foods energize your brain, whereas sugary foods should be avoided as they dull your mental processes.

 Allah instructs us